rguske/rguske.github.io/post/elevate-your-cloud-native-journey-knative-the-vmware-tanzu-way-part-1-streamlined-installation-of-knative/index.md

 **Important:**

-If you are planning to install CNR on a non-Tanzu Kubernetes Grid (TKG = VMware's Kubernetes solution) cluster, please make sure to install the [Cluster Essentials](https://docs.vmware.com/en/Cluster-Essentials-for-VMware-Tanzu/1.6/cluster-essentials/deploy.html) as described.
+If you are planning to install CNR on a non-Tanzu Kubernetes Grid (TKG = VMware's Kubernetes solution) cluster, please make sure to install the [Cluster Essentials](https://docs.vmware.com/en/Cluster-Essentials-for-VMware-Tanzu/1.6/cluster-essentials/deploy.html) as documented.

 ## :down_arrow::up_arrow: Relocation of Image-Bundles/Packages